FuadJfrv/Unity-GPU-Vertex-Animations-Baker/README.md

 -	Object must consist of only 1 skinned mesh renderer.
 -	Object should consist of only 1 material.
 -	Do not delete or change the location of “Anim Baker” folder.

+Tip: For multiple animation bakes, its recommended that start and end poses of the animations are similar.
+Otherwise the jump between the animations might look sudden.